← Back to wiki

 Flavor Profile

-Taste: neutral (as isolated nutrient).
+Neutral as an isolated nutrient.
 Category: nutrient / dietary fat.

 The Science